SafeScript NSW now available to prescribers and pharmacists in all NSW areas

 Using SafeScript NSW without integrated software

-Prescribers and pharmacists who are not using integrated software are still able to access SafeScript NSW to view their patient’s monitored medicine history by logging into the SafeScript NSW portal directly.
+Prescribers and pharmacists who are not using integrated software are still able to access SafeScript NSW to view their patient’s monitored medicine and approval history by logging into the SafeScript NSW portal directly.

 Pop-up notifications and alerts